What books belong in the Bible? – Canon of Scripture

 The first scripture that Paul quotes as Scripture is Deuteronomy 25:4 and the second one is Luke 10:7.
 This reveals that Paul had read the gospel of Luke and had determined that Luke was Scripture.
-Since it wrote the book of Acts this suggests that Acts, is Scripture.
+Since Luke wrote the book of Acts this suggests that Acts, is Scripture too!

 The New Testament was written by three apostles: Matthew, John and Paul.
 The gospel of Mark was written by John Mark, a companion of Peter.
 Luke was written by Luke, a companion of Paul.
 The books of James and Jude were written by Jesus’ brothers.
 The New Testament contains the teachings of the apostles whom Christ commissioned to teach His church, two of their companions and two of Jesus’ brothers.

 The Muratorian Fragment Endorses The New Testament